-Restrictive measures are used by the EU as part of an integrated and comprehensive policy approach involving political dialogue, complementary efforts and other instruments at its disposal.
+Restrictive measures or 'sanctions' are an essential tool of the EU's Common Foreign and Security Policy (CFSP).
+They are used by the EU as part of an integrated and comprehensive policy approach, involving political dialogue, complementary efforts and the use of other instruments at its disposal.

 All restrictive measures adopted by the EU are fully compliant with obligations under international law, including those pertaining to human rights and fundamental freedoms.

 These basic principles are included in the "guidelines on the implementation and evaluation of restrictive measures" first adopted by the Council in 2003 and reviewed and updated in 2005, 2009 and 2012.